-After a five-year hiatus, the airline will begin offering service to San Francisco and Los Angeles from the New York hub starting February 1.
+After a five-year hiatus, the airline has started offering service to San Francisco and Los Angeles from the New York hub again.

-“There is more capacity at the airport than there used to be prepandemic,” Josh Earnest, United’s chief communication officer, said during a press call on Tuesday to announce the move.
+“There is more capacity at the airport than there used to be prepandemic,” Josh Earnest, United’s chief communication officer, said during a press call when United initially announced the move in November.
 “There has been some recently completed runway construction [at JFK] and that . . . combined with a pretty significant reduction in foreign carriers flying to JFK . . . has added a lot of [available] capacity.”

-Consequently, United was able to secure slots that will allow the airline to begin offering round-trip, nonstop flights between JFK and San Francisco International Airport (SFO) and JFK and Los Angeles International Airport (LAX) starting February 1, 2021.
-With this move, United will now fly in and out of all three New York area airports, including Newark Liberty International Airport in New Jersey (its current East Coast hub) and LaGuardia Airport in Queens.
+Consequently, United was able to secure slots that allowed the airline to begin offering round-trip, nonstop flights between JFK and San Francisco International Airport (SFO) and JFK and Los Angeles International Airport (LAX) as of March 28, 2021.
+With this move, United now flies in and out of all three New York area airports, including Newark Liberty International Airport (EWR) in New Jersey (its current East Coast hub) and LaGuardia Airport (LGA) in Queens.